 In Matthew 23:8 – 12 we read, "But don't be called Rabbi: for one is your Master, even Christ; and all of you are brethren.
 And call no man your father upon the earth: for one is your Father, which is in heaven.
 Neither be called masters: for one is your Master, even Christ.
 But he that is greatest among you shall be your servant.
 And whosoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted."

-The point that Yehoshua was making in these verses is that we should not address religious leaders by any title except "Brother" or "Sister", if we feel that we need to place a title before their name, and that religious leaders SHOULD NOT ALLOW anyone to call them by any other title.
+The point that Yeshua was making in these verses is that we should not address religious leaders by any title except "Brother" or "Sister," if we feel that we need to place a title before their name, and that religious leaders SHOULD NOT ALLOW anyone to call them by any other title.

 It could be useful to learn how to use leverage and various holds to physically defend oneself, but only if this can be studied without being obliged to call someone by a title that implies spiritual status, or engaging in other practices or mind control techniques that cater to the demonic.

 For many years, I was well aware of these verses in Matthew, but I ignored them until Yeshua convicted me.
 He told me plainly that I was playing into a system of control by addressing pastors as "Pastor," and that I did it because I wanted their approval.
 I wanted to be accepted and trusted, and this is one of the hoops that they were making me jump through because it pandered to their ego under the guise of testing to see how well I submitted to their authority.